trufflesuite/trufflesuite.com/src/docs/ganache/reference/cli-options.md

 ---
-title: Ganache | CLI options
+title: Ganache CLI options
 layout: docs.hbs
 ---

-# Ganache command line
+# Ganache command line options

 This reference describes the syntax of the Ganache command line interface (CLI) options for the Ethereum network.